ArtifexSoftware/MuPDF.NET/docs/page.rst

       pair: matrix; GetPixmap
       pair: dpi; GetPixmap

-   .. method:: GetPixmap(Matrix matrix=fitz.Identity, int dpi=0, string colorSpace="RGB", Rect clip=null, bool alpha=false, bool annots=true)
+   .. method:: GetPixmap(Matrix matrix=MuPDFIdentity, int dpi=0, string colorSpace="RGB", Rect clip=null, bool alpha=false, bool annots=true)

      Create a pixmap from the page.
 This is probably the most often used method to create a :ref:`Pixmap`.

      All parameters are *keyword-only.*

      :arg matrix_like matrix: default is :ref:`Identity`.
      :arg int dpi: desired resolution in x and y direction.
 If not `null`, the `"matrix"` parameter is ignored.
-(New in v1.19.2)
      :arg colorspace: The desired colorspace, one of "GRAY", "RGB" or "CMYK" (case insensitive).
 Or specify a :ref:`Colorspace`, ie. one of the predefined ones: :data:`csGRAY`, :data:`csRGB` or :data:`csCMYK`.
      :type colorspace: str or :ref:`Colorspace`
      :arg irect_like clip: restrict rendering to the intersection of this area with the page's rectangle.
      :arg bool alpha: whether to add an alpha channel.
 Always accept the default *false* if you do not really need transparency.
 This will save a lot of memory (25% in case of RGB ... and pixmaps are typically **large**!), and also processing time.
 Also note an **important difference** in how the image will be rendered: with *true* the pixmap's samples area will be pre-cleared with *0x00*.
 This results in **transparent** areas where the page is empty.
 With *false* the pixmap's samples will be pre-cleared with *0xff*.
 This results in **white** where the page has nothing to show.

-     :arg bool annots: *(new in version 1.16.0)* whether to also render annotations or to suppress them.
+     :arg bool annots: whether to also render annotations or to suppress them.
 You can create pixmaps for annotations separately.

      :rtype: :ref:`Pixmap`
      :returns: Pixmap of the page.
 For fine-controlling the generated image, the by far most important parameter is **matrix**.
 E.g. you can increase or decrease the image resolution by using **Matrix(xzoom, yzoom)**.
 If zoom > 1, you will get a higher resolution: zoom=2 will double the number of pixels in that direction and thus generate a 2 times larger image.
 Non-positive values will flip horizontally, resp. vertically.
 Similarly, matrices also let you rotate or shear, and you can combine effects via e.g. matrix multiplication.
 See the :ref:`Matrix` section to learn more.